iarlenaquiles/random-users-api/README.md

 These instructions guide you through cloning the repository and starting the application in Unix or Windows environments, with the development profile enabled.

-1. Clone the repository: git clone https://github.com/digitalinnovationone/spring-boot-3-rest-api-template.git
+1. Clone the repository: git clone https://github.com/iarlenaquiles/random-users-api.git
 2. Start the application in the Unix environment: `./gradlew bootrun --args='--spring.profiles.active=dev'`
 3. Start the application in the Windows environment: `gradle.bat bootrun --args='--spring.profiles.active=dev'`

 ## Project Details:

-The project focuses on a Heroes API as an example, which includes basic CRUD operations and gain experience (XP) system.
+The project focuses on a Random User API as an example, which includes basic CRUD operations and statistics system.
 It adheres to the best practices of RESTful principles, such as idempotent operations and the use of appropriate HTTP status codes.

 Exception handling is globally managed with a `@RestControllerAdvice` to ensure consistent handling of exceptions throughout the entire application.